 Origami Know some people who believe this is the best sushi around.

 Cantina Laredo.
 Excellent.
 One of my favorite places in the area.
 You can order the guacamole to be made right at your table!

 Iguana Mia.
 It’s no Cantina Laredo but still solid good..

-But if you want top BBQ, I strongly urge you to head down to Naples one night and dine at Michelbob’s.
+I strongly urge you to head down to Naples one night and dine at Michelbob’s.

 Lee Roy Selmon's

 Another new addition, this place is more like a southern style eatery than BBQ joint.
 Former Twin and current food critic Michael Cuddyer suggested the Sweet Heat Fried Chicken sandwich,and it is very good.
 Joe C, likes the pulled pork sandwich.
 This place has a bunch of TV's around the bar - and WiFi.
 Again, WiFi is key.
 I always get a cup of gumbo with the meal.

 The Beached Whale.
 This was the first place I visited the first time I drove over to Fort Myers Beach.
 Looks like a burger joint but is a little more than that.
 For happy hour, half-priced wings and flatbread are very good.
 The daily dinner specials usually are pretty strong.
 The writers from the Associated Press like the Cuban Whale sandwich.
 JoeC?
 Pulled Pork and the Blackened Grouper sandwich.
 After a brief absence, Oysters Rockefeller are back!
 The deck is a great place to hang out.
 There are TV’s everywhere to watch sports.
 Some of my favorite staff members have left The Whale, but it’s still worth a visit, especially if you are on the beach during the NCAA hoops tournament.
 Bands play there nightly.